RLKason/Meshtastic-G3-Reminder/README.md

 ## IMPORTANT

-Meshtastic-G3-Reminder is not affilated with Meshtastic®, nor endorsed by Meshtastic LLC.
+Meshtastic-G3-Reminder is not affilated with Meshtastic®, nor endorsed by Meshtastic LLC, nor B&Q Consulting Shop